einaregilsson/beanstalk-deploy/README.md

 is finished.
 By default we wait 30 seconds after deployment before determining whether the environment is OK or not.
 You can increase this timeout by putting here the number of seconds to wait.
 Especially smaller environments with less resources might take a while to return to normal.
 Thanks to GitHub user [mantaroh](https://github.com/mantaroh) for this one.

+`version_description`: Description for the version you're creating.
+Can be useful for instance to set it to the commit that triggered the build, `version_description: ${{github.SHA}}`.

+`environment_name`: In version 10 this parameter becomes optional.
+If you don't pass an environment in the action will simply create the version but not deploy it anywhere.

 ### Failure modes
 If you're uploading a new version the action will fail if that file already exists in S3, if the application version